Deshen Moodley

 Associate Professor, Department of Computer Science

-Co-Director, Centre for Artificial Intelligence Research
+Co-Director, South African National Centre for Artificial Intelligence Research

 University of Cape Town